wanth1997/python-wooX/README.md

 # Trader Zone

 Wootrade is a zero fee crypto exchange, [click here](https://x.woo.org/register?ref=56LELBCU) to register with my referal code.
+Give this package a star if you like it!

 # Package User Zone